 “They said, ‘Elvis would like to see you in his dressing room.
 I replied, ‘Tell Mr Elvis that it is a really great honour to have been here tonight, but we've got a show tomorrow, we’re a bit tired and we need an early night.’
 And they said ‘No, you’re not listening – Elvis will see you backstage in the dressing room.’
 I thought, ‘This is not this is not an invitation, it’s fucking instruction.’”

 Ian Anderson is many things, but bulliable isn’t one of them.
 His heels were dug in so deep that not even the Memphis Mafia could strongarm him into meeting the King in his court.

 “I think a couple of band members were miffed,” he says.
 “But I felt so embarrassed for him and I didn’t want to make things even worse.
 And obviously he would have had absolutely no idea who we were, no matter what they said.”

 It was a typically Ian Anderson-ish reaction.
 Jethro Tull’s leader has built a career on confounding expectations, turning left rather than right, marching to no beat other than his own.
 It’s an approach has served him well during his band’s 50-plus year career.
 And never more so than on their second album, Stand Up: a transformative record and a key point in Jethro Tull’s half-century long journey – one that marked the beginning of the band as we know them now.

-In the brand new issue of Prog, Anderson looks back on this landmark album.
 Released 50 years ago, Stand Up remains Tull’s first masterpiece – and it’s certainly one of the singer’s favourites.
 “The reason is that it’s the first album that I felt creatively responsible for,” he says.
 “It was a first wet dream involving somebody else at the same time.
 It’s incorrect to say that we wouldn’t have carried on without it, but things could have been very different for us.”